-Some temporary implants are left in place from 1 to a few days.
-You will probably have to stay in the hospital, sometimes in a special room, during treatment.
+Some temporary implants are left in from 1 to a few days.
+You’ll probably have to stay in the hospital, sometimes in a special room, during treatment.
 For larger implants, you might have to stay in bed and lie fairly still to keep it from moving.

-Some smaller implants (such as the seeds or pellets) are left in place – they are never taken out.
+Some smaller implants (such as the seeds or pellets) are left in place – they’re never taken out.
 Over the course of several weeks they stop giving off radiation.
 The seeds are about the size of rice grains and rarely cause problems.
-If your implants are to be left in, you may be able to go home the same day they are put in.
-But you will need to stay in the treatment center until the anesthesia wears off.
+If your implants are to be left in, you may be able to go home the same day they’re put in.

 How will I feel during implant therapy?

-You are not likely to have a lot of pain or feel sick while implants are being put in.
-The drugs (anesthesia) used while they are being placed might make you feel drowsy, weak, or sick to your stomach, but these side effects do not last long.
+You’re not likely to have a lot of pain or feel sick while implants are being put in.
+The drugs used while they’re being placed might make you feel drowsy, weak, or sick to your stomach, but these side effects don’t last long.
 If your implant is held in place by an applicator, you may have some discomfort in that area.
 Ask for medicine to help you relax or to relieve pain if needed.
-Be sure to tell the nurse if you have any burning, sweating, or other symptoms.
+Be sure to tell your cancer care team if you have any burning, sweating, or other symptoms.

 What happens after a temporary implant is removed?

 In most cases, anesthesia is not needed when the applicator and/or implant is removed.
 It’s usually done right in your hospital room.
 The treated area may be sore or tender for some time after treatment, but most people can return to normal activities quickly.
 Keep in mind that your body is recovering from radiation treatments, and you may need extra sleep or rest breaks over the next few days.